ironhack-labs/lab-mongoose-recipes/README.md

 Navigate to your repo and create a Pull Request -from your master branch to the original repository master branch.

-In the Pull Request name section add your Campus, name, and your last name separated by a dash "-".
+In the Pull Request header section add your Campus, name, and your last name separated by a dash "-".

 ## Introduction